Attention Deficit Hyperactivity Disorder

 What causes ADHD?

-Even though several studies and researchers have yet to determine the actual reason behind ADHD, there are a number of researchers in the United States and all over the world working on ADHD and causes of it.
+Even though several studies and researchers have yet to determine the actual reason behind ADHD, there are a number of researchers in the United States and all over the world working on ADHD and its causes it.
 Current researches have suggested that ADHD may be caused by interactions between genetic factors and environmental or non-genetic factors.
-According to the researchers of the National Institute of mental health and National Institute of Health – following factors are responsible for attention deficit hyperactivity disorder:
+According to the researchers of the National Institute of mental health and National Institute of Health – the following factors are responsible for attention deficit hyperactivity disorder:

 - Cigarette smoking, drug use during pregnancy